CRISES IN THE CAPITALIST SYSTEM

 1. A formal apology and full information about the assassination.

-2. Allowing Austro-Hungarian officials to participate in the investigation in Serbia.
+2. Allowing Austro-Hungarian officials to participate in investigation in Serbia.

 3. Suppressing anti-Austrian groups and removing involved Serbian officials.